m4s0/GocardlessEnterpriseBundle/README.md

         creditorId: XXXXXXXXXXXXXX
         token: XXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```
-* Add MisdGuzzleBundle and GocardlessEnterpriseBundle to your AppKernel.php
+* Add GocardlessEnterpriseBundle to your AppKernel.php
 ```
-    new Misd\GuzzleBundle\MisdGuzzleBundle(),
     new Gocardless\EnterpriseBundle\GocardlessEnterpriseBundle(),
 ```